All the MPs standing down at next election as Matt Hancock eyes ‘new possibilities’

 Sajid Javid stepping down before next General Election

-Though the date of the next general election has not yet been announced, Chloe Smith, Harriet Harman and Sajid Javid amongst others have confirmed that they will not be standing.
+The date of the next general election has yet to be set, but a wave of MPs have already announced they will not be standing again.

+It has been a tumultuous year for British politics, with three Prime Ministers in as many months and more U-turns than any reasonable person could be expected to keep track of.

+Dozens of MPs from both the Conservatives and Labour have decided to call it a day, in some cases citing the current climate as the reason for stepping down.

 Matt Hancock, Conservative MP for West Suffolk